Les Getchell | the bodhrán

 bodhrán: Irish frame drum

-Pronounced bow'-rawn, Southern Ireland; bor'-on, Northern Ireland, Scotland.
-(The d is silent; accent is on the first syllable.)
-Irish Gaelic meaning “defeaning” or “to deafen.”
+Pronounced bow'-rawn in Southern Ireland, bor'-on in Northern Ireland and Scotland.
+Never bod'-drun, bow-rawn' or bor-on'.
+(The d is always silent; accent on the first syllable.)
+Irish meaning “defeaning” or “to deafen.”

 Background